National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Share the Beach—Being Mindful of Human Activities that Affect Plovers

-While these are the biggest factors contributing to plover declines, seemingly benign beach activities can also pose significant threats to plovers here at Point Reyes.
+Seemingly benign beach activities can pose significant threats to plovers here at Point Reyes.
 Beaches provide open spaces for us to relax and play but some things we love to do at the beach spell disaster for the snowy plover.
-The peak of human activities on Point Reyes beaches usually coincides with the "snowies" breeding season March through September.
+The peak of human activities on Point Reyes beaches usually coincides with the "snowie's" breeding season (March through September).
 Walking dogs or riding horses near nests flushes protective parents, leaving eggs and chicks exposed to wind, sand, cold, and predators.
 Food scraps left on beaches attract predators that would not have otherwise found the odorless, camouflaged plover eggs.

-Gulls, ravens, foxes, coyotes, dogs, feral cats, skunks, and raccoons are well known for developing feeding habits based on human disturbance and often congregate where people recreate.
+Ravens, gulls, foxes, coyotes, feral cats, skunks, and raccoons are well known for developing feeding habits based on human disturbance and often congregate where people recreate.
 Even simply standing a stick in the sand as a flagpole can draw predators: the stick provides a perch for raptors that otherwise have no vantage points on barren beaches.
-Food left on the beaches or feeding wildlife also attract predators.

 Management Methods

-Scientists from PRBO Conservation Science and the NPS have been monitoring snowy plovers at Point Reyes intensively some 15 years.
-Over the years, NPS has used a variety of management measures that would help the plovers reproduce successfully, including erecting exclosures around nests, creating seasonal closures around nesting habitat and removing invasive plants.
-The exclosures, similar to those used for the piping plover (Charadrius melodus) on the east coast, are made of 10-foot by 10-foot square, 4–5 foot tall fencing that allows entrance and departure of plovers while keeping out predators.
+Scientists from Point Blue Conservation Science and the National Park Service (NPS) have been monitoring snowy plovers at Point Reyes since 1986.
+Over the years, the NPS has used a variety of management measures that would help the plovers reproduce successfully, including: erecting exclosures around vulnerable nests, erecting symbolic fencing for seasonal closures around nesting habitat, conducting habitat restoration to provide more nesting habitat, and closing sections of the Great Beach to reduce human disturbance on nests and broods.

 To reduce human disturbance of plovers, the park uses educational signs and brochures to teach the public about the vulnerability of nesting snowy plovers and to alert visitors to seasonal closures and pet restrictions in plover habitat.
-On weekends, when recreation is most intense, park employees and several volunteer docents are present on beaches and at trail heads to educate visitors.
+On weekends, when recreation is most intense, park employees and volunteer docents are present on beaches and at trail heads to educate visitors since 2001.

 Top of Page